minikatty/Lq_JSLMP/README.md

 In the experiment formulas, the regularization parameters $\lambda_1$ and $\lambda_2$ correspond to $eta1$ and $eta2$ in the code.
 If SAR code and music data are not available on this site https://eti.pg.edu.pl/katedra-systemow-automatyki/ICASSP2017, you can also download them in the  **datasets** and **codes** files in this project.

 # Reference
-The implementation of the compared algorithm was downloaded from the researchers' homepage.
-The main corresponding works are as follows:
+The implementation of the compared algorithm is based on the work of several researchers, which was downloaded from their respective homepages.
+The main corresponding works are listed as follows:

 [1] Ciołek, Marcin, and Maciej Niedźwiecki.
 "Detection of impulsive disturbances in archive audio signals."
 2017 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2017.

 [2] Wen, Fei, et al. "Robust Sparse Recovery in Impulsive Noise via $\ell_p$ - $\ell_1$ Optimization."
 IEEE Transactions on Signal Processing 65.1 (2016): 105-118.